ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 > ## Attention
 >
 > * For more information about setting the correct rootpath, you can visit ESMValTool [documentation](https://esmvaltool.readthedocs.io/projects/esmvalcore/en/latest/esmvalcore/datafinder.html).
 {: .callout}

+## Directory structure for the data from different projects
+Input data can be from various models, observations and reanalysis data that adhere to the [CF/CMOR standard](https://cmor.llnl.gov/).

+> ## Attention
+>
+> * For more information about data from different projects, you can visit ESMValTool [documentation](https://esmvaltool.readthedocs.io/en/latest/getting_started/inputdata.html).
+{: .callout}

 ## Number of available CPUs